Hanmb17/CI_MS1_CATTERY/README.md

 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)

 ## Features
-The page consists of six pages and ?? features.
+The page consists of six pages and 16 features.

-### Logo and Navigation Bar
+### Logo and Navigation Bar (Header)
 - Featured on all six pages
 - The navigation bar is designed to be fully responsive for all screen sizes.
 It changes to a toggler (hamburger menu) on smaller screens.
 The following links are included: About Us page, Services & Prices page, Gallery Page and the Contact Us page.
 - Users can easily navigate the site with its user-friendly interface.